The Blessed Damozel

 "The Blessed Damozel" is perhaps the best known poem by Dante Gabriel Rossetti, as well as the title of his painting (and its replica) illustrating the subject.
 The poem was first published in 1850 in the Pre-Raphaelite journal The Germ.
 Rossetti subsequently revised the poem twice and republished it in 1856, 1870 and 1873.
+The poem has 24 stanzas of 6 lines each, totalling 144 lines.

 Poem

 The poem was partially inspired by Edgar Allan Poe's poem "The Raven", with its depiction of a lover grieving on Earth over the death of his loved one.
 Rossetti chose to represent the situation in reverse.
 The poem describes the damozel observing her lover from heaven, and her unfulfilled yearning for their reunion in heaven.
 The first four stanzas of the poem are inscribed on the frame of the painting: